department-of-veterans-affairs/efolder-express/docs/installation.rst

 Next, you'll need to download and build `connect_vbms`_.

-Now create a configuration file, in the same vein as ``config/test.yml``, in development you can use the X.509 TLS certificate, private key, and DH parameters found in ``dev/``.
+Now create a configuration file, in the same vein as ``config/test.yml``.

 Next, create the database: